LivingWithHippos/server-stuff/README.md

 ## Troubleshooting

 * You can check the status of your containers with `docker ps` and their logs with `docker logs container_name`
+* You can restart your containers with `docker restart container_name`
 * Nginx logs are under our *letsencrypt/config/log/nginx/* directory
 * if you changed the DNS records, you may need to wait some time for them to propagate